Your Rights Under the Party Wall Act 1996

 - Repairing, demolishing or rebuilding an existing party wall

-- Cutting into a party wall for the purpose of installing any damp proof coursing or flashing
+- Cutting into a party wall for the purpose of installing any damp-proof coursing or flashing

-The Act also covers different kinds of excavation work which could possibly affect the adjoining owner’s property where any work you intend to carry out is within 3 metres of an adjoining property and where the work will go deeper than the foundations of the adjoining neighbour’s property.
+The Act also covers different kinds of excavation work which could possibly affect the adjoining owner’s property, where any work you intend to carry out is within 3 metres of an adjoining property, and where the work will go deeper than the foundations of the adjoining neighbour’s property.

-It also covers excavations for construction foundations which lie within 6 metres of an adjoining property where any work will involve cutting a downwards line at a 45 degree angle from the bottom of any neighbouring foundations.
+It also covers excavations for construction foundations which lie within 6 metres of an adjoining property, where any work will involve cutting a downwards line at a 45 degree angle from the bottom of any neighbouring foundations.
 To carry out any excavation work, you must serve a party structure notice at least 1 month before the planned commencement of the work.

 How to Respond to a Party Structure Notice

-Whether you’re serving or receiving a Party Structure Notice, it must be responded to within 14 days and should contain one of the following:- Yes, the work is agreed to unconditionally
+Whether you’re serving or receiving a Party Structure Notice, it must be responded to within 14 days and should contain one of the following:

 - Yes, the work is agreed to but with conditions attached.
 In this instance, it is then necessary to serve a ‘counter-notice’ which must be done within 14 days of the original notice being served